reenphygeorge/sheets-to-vcf/README.md

 # sheets-to-vcf
-A python program with batch renaming feature to convert xlsx sheets to VCF.
+A python script to convert xlsx sheets to VCF with batch renaming feature.

 # How to use:
 * Clone this repo